Betis Church: Betis Museum

 The whole refectory which housed several precious art pieces of the church remained undeveloped for several years since its renovation in the early 20th century; after it was accidentally burned down in 1908.
 Since then, it has become a storage room for baptismal and wedding records of the church and it was where the valuable 17th century relief wood sculpture of "Matamoros" was hung on one of the brick posts of the ground floor; the two "Sagrada Familia" oil paintings believed to have been painted by Simón Flores Y de la Rosa which are still found on the south-side of the wall at the second floor; the "Monstrance of Santiago de Galicia" and the few remaining mural paintings of the original ceiling painter of Betis, Macario Ligón Y Nulud.
 Today, through the support and generosity of the Betis people and the efforts of the Committee of 2007 to relive the glory of the past, the ground floor is now transformed into "Museo Ning Betis".

 The renovation of the ground floor took five months to complete.
 The addition of several interior designs and furniture were actually recycled from a pile of old wood and broken furniture stocked in the refectory's ground floor.
 Instead of buying new materials, the committee made use of this debris; some were restored and some were converted into brackets for the wall lamps on every post, the base of the chandeliers, the doors of the façade of the museum's entrance, the architrave of the arched windows and even a couple of utilitarian tables which are now located at the secretary's office.
 The conceived ambience for the whole ground floor was to make it look like the interior of a bahay na bato house.

 Today, the collections inside the museum are "Matamoros" (17th Century relief sculpture), "San José Macaquera" (Attributed to the Sazon Family), 1800s original icons of the Betis' church retablo, a relief sculpture by Juan Flores Y Culala, "Salangsang Ning Ilog Betis" by Victor Ramos Y Gaza, "Madonna at Anac" by Willy Layug Y Tadeo and "Inventario de la Parroquia de Betis" (an old notebook which gives account to the 1939-1957 inventory of Padre Santiago Blanco(1939) on the renovation of the church).

 The consultants in the restoration procedure were Prof. Armando Burgos of the University of the Philippines Diliman and Prof. Regalado Trota José of University of the Philippines Diliman.
 Assistant to Prof. Burgos in the research and documentation process was Prof. Ruston Banal Jr, an alumnus of the University of the Philippines Diliman College of Fine Arts and a native of Betis.
 The consultant to the interior design was Ms. Imelda S, Torres, proprietress of FurnitureVille Inc.

+In popular culture

+The main sanctuary was used for the church interiors in the 1998 movie Jose Rizal, representing the San Diego Parish in the Noli Me Tangere segments as well as other church-setting scenes.